-• If an area frame is used, describe how area sampling units are defined and formed. n/a a.
-Is any area left out in the formation of the area frame? \square Yes \square No If Yes, what percentage of the State's population is not covered by the area frame ?? % Federal regulation requires that vending machines be inspected as part of the Synar survey.
-Are vending machines included in the Synar survey? \square Yes \bowtie No If No , please indicate the reason they are not included in the Synar survey. ☐ State law bans vending machines.
-State law bans vending machines from locations accessible to youth. ☐ State has SAMHSA approval to exempt vending machines from the survey.
+If an area frame is used, describe how area sampling units are defined and formed. a.
+Is any area left out in the formation of the area frame? ☐ Yes ☐ No If Yes, what percentage of the state's population is not covered by the area frame?
+Federal regulation requires that vending machines be inspected as part of the Synar survey.
+Are vending machines included in the Synar survey? ☐ Yes ⊠ No If No , please indicate the reason(s) they are not included in the Synar survey.
+Please check all that apply. ☐ State law bans vending machines.
+State law bans vending machines from locations accessible to youth. ☐ State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.
 Other (Please describe.)
 Which category below best describes the sample design?
 (Check only one.)
 Census (STOP HERE: Appendix B is complete.)
 Unstratified statewide sample: Simple random sample (Go to Question 9.)
-Systematic random sample (Go to Question 6.)
-Single-stage cluster sample (Go to Question 8.) ☐ Multistage cluster sample (Go to Question 8.)
+Systematic random sample (Go to Question 6.) ☐ Single-stage cluster sample (Go to Question 8.) ☐ Multistage cluster sample (Go to Question 8.)
 Stratified sample: Simple random sample (Go to Question 7.)
 Systematic random sample (Go to Question 6.)
 Single-stage cluster sample (Go to Question 7.) ☐ Multistage cluster sample (Go to Question 7.)
 Other (Please describe and go to Question 9.)
 Describe the systematic sampling methods.
 (After completing Question 6, go to Question if stratification is used.
-Otherwise go to Question 9.) ı 7 • Provide the following information about stratification. a.
+Otherwise go to Question 9.)

+7. Provide the following information about stratification.

+a.
 Provide a full description of the strata that are created.

 Alaska's stratification scheme includes six strata.
-Strata definitions are based on the following factors: US 2010 census area boundaries
+Strata definitions are based on the following factors:

+- US 2010 census area boundaries

-■ Urban/rural character
+- Urban/rural character

-- Alaska Department of Labor economic regions - Geographic regions - Number and distribution of tobacco outlets on the Synar Survey list frame - Population size (youth and total)
+- Alaska Department of Labor economic regions

+- Geographic regions

+- Number and distribution of tobacco outlets on the Synar Survey list frame

+- Population size (youth and total)